Aaronnnpf/restaurant-project/README.md

 * opening a new file and saving it as HTML.
 * I then used VScode to write my code starting with the boiler plate (!+Tab)
 * creating an Assets folder to place my CSS and Images id be using for the project.
-* From here i began writing my code and using (git add .) to stage my changes before moving on to commiting them with (git commit -m "insert commit message here") before pushing it to my repository using (git push).
+* From here I began writing my code and using (git add .) to stage my changes before moving on to commiting them with (git commit -m "insert commit message here") before pushing it to my repository using (git push).
 * With every push my Github repository would deploy my latest commit to the main branch.

 ## Deployment